girip11/code-repl/Bash/BashGuide/chapter_14.md

 Functions do not have access to the script parameters directly unless passed as parameters in the function call.

-Functions in bash does not return any value. returns just the exit code.
+Functions in bash does not return any value.
+Returns just the exit code.

 ```Bash
 function get_value() {